mahika25/hackncstate26/README.md

 The system automatically creates 3-5 personas with opposite characteristics.
 If you're identified as a 25-year-old male software engineer, personas might include a 55-year-old female teacher, a retired artist, or a college biology student.
 Each persona gets 15-50 realistic queries.

 ### Automated Execution
-Select personas to activate and blurB handles the rest.
-Queries execute in background tabs with customizable delays, batch sizes, and scheduling.
-You can pause, resume, or stop anytime.
+"Select personas to activate and blurB handles the rest.
+Queries execute by automatically opening new tabs in your browser, one at a time with customizable delays between each search (default 3 seconds).
+You can pause, resume, or stop anytime while the tabs open and execute searches."

 ### Protection Dashboard
 Real-time dashboard showing your protection score (0-100%), before/after demographic comparisons, confidence level changes, and activity timeline.
 When you see "Unknown" in current demographics, the system can no longer profile you - that's success.